Lucy Kate Crochet

 In addition to this, whereas you can flick through a book and see if you like the style before you buy, online patterns often rely on payment before you have really got a feel for them.

 For this reason research really pays.
-Before you sign your money away, google the designer’s name and check out whether they have been reviewed well in the past.
-It’s not always a certain sign, and as with the video tutorials everyone has to start somewhere, but it could save you a bit of money.
+Google the designer’s name and check out whether they have been reviewed well in the past.
+It’s not always a certain sign, but it could save you a bit of money.

 Of course, the greatest saving of all is when you are at the point when you don’t need to go and find a video, tutorial or pattern.
 But you can take all of this new information, and put it together all by yourself!